Hello, and welcome! I’m Michelle Guillemard, and I created Health Writer Hub to help you write high-quality

 I have worked as a health & medical writer for more than a decade.
 (You can read more about my work history and qualifications on my LinkedIn profile – and, while you’re there, please feel free to connect with me.)

 As well as writing and teaching my passion here at Health Writer Hub, I’m currently serving my third year as President of the Australasian Medical Writers Association.
 I contribute to the European Medical Writers Association Journal, and I run training workshops for healthcare brands and businesses.

-I do what I do because I care about inspiring change through effective health communication.
+Essentially, I created Health Writer Hub because I care about helping you inspire change through effective health communication.
 And, that’s why Health Writer Hub focuses on health writing for the general public.

-I collect best-practice advice based on health communication research to help us all write high-quality health content.
+I collect best-practice advice based on the latest health communication research to help us all write high-quality health content.

-For me, health writing is about producing content that is clear, engaging, convincing, and trustworthy.
+For me, health writing is about producing content that’s clear, engaging, convincing, and trustworthy.